TestingandQA-Works/TestingandQA-Works/README.md

 ## About Me:

-- I am passionate about software testing and quality assurance.
+- I am Merlin Paulson, passionate about software testing and quality assurance.
 - Have 1.11 years of IT industry experience and possess Masters in Computer Application.
 - Currently in the process of mastering Software Testing.